mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Quizzes

 Regular simple multiple-choice online quizzes.
 These are meant to help you self-assess your own mastery of conceptual material.

+--

+Answers should be discernable from checking the pertinent slides.

 ---